 Set Of Questions To Expect For Both Spouses

 Both spouses file different immigration forms during the marriage green card application process, however, these forms have similar questions.
-This set of questions establish the personal information of the applicants, their citizenship and immigration status, the validity of their relationship, residential history, and legal issues pertaining to their applications.
+This set of questions establishes the personal information of the applicants, their citizenship and immigration status, the validity of their relationship, residential history, and legal issues pertaining to their applications.

 It is important to note that the answers to these questions have to be accurate and consistent with any other immigration documents with similar questions.

 Personal information introduces the applicants to the United States Citizenship and Immigration Services USCIS.
 This is basic information such as the applicant’s name, place of birth, current phone number, current physical mailing address, and email address.

 If an applicant has any other legal names that they use, such as nicknames, aliases, and maiden names, they must include them under the Other Names category while filling out the forms.